vbergae/OCJiraFeedback/README.md

 #import "OCJiraFeedback.h"
 ```

+2. Add and edit a Instance.plist file to your *main bundle* in order to configure the connection to your Jira intallation.
+Get an scaffolded version from [here](https://github.com/vbergae/OCJiraFeedback/blob/master/src/OCJiraFeedback/Instance.plist.distribution)

-2. Recolect the summary a description fields and send
+3. Recolect the summary a description fields and send

 For example, from an action implemented inside a controller with two textfield's outlets: 'summary' and 'description'.